Stone Commutator Lattices and Baer Rings: Transferring Davey`s Theorem to Commutative Unitary Rings

 \section{Transferring Davey`s Theorem to Commutative Unitary Rings}

+Let us see how we can to obtain versions of Davey's Theorem for the elements of semiprime algebras from congruence--modular varieties by transferring results such as Corollary \ref{transfercglat} from their congruence lattices.
+We exemplify here for semiprime commutative unitary rings.

-Let $(T,\vee ,\wedge ,\odot ,\rightarrow ,0,1)$ be a {\em residuated lattice} (otherwise called a {\em commutative integral bounded lattice--ordered monoid}), which means that $(T,\vee ,\wedge ,0,1)$ is a bounded lattice, that we shall denote by $S$, $(T,\odot ,1)$ is a commutative monoid and $\rightarrow $ is a binary operation on $T$ which fulfills the {\em law of residuation}: for all $a,b,c\in T$, $a\leq b\rightarrow c$ iff $a\odot b\leq c$.
-Let us denote by $S^{\prime }$ the dual of the bounded lattice $S$.
+Let $(T,\vee ,\wedge ,\odot ,\rightarrow ,0,1)$ be a {\em residuated lattice} (otherwise called a {\em commutative integral bounded lattice--ordered monoid}), which means that $(T,\vee ,\wedge ,0,1)$ is a bounded lattice, $(T,\odot ,1)$ is a commutative monoid and $\rightarrow $ is a binary operation on $T$ which fulfills the {\em law of residuation}: for all $a,b,c\in T$, $a\leq b\rightarrow c$ iff $a\odot b\leq c$.
 See more about residuated lattices in \cite{gal}, \cite{ior}, \cite{pic}.
 Residuated lattices form a semi--degenerate congruence--distributive variety, hence they are semiprime and thus their congruence lattices satisfy Theorem \ref{davey}, (\ref{davey1}), and even the equivalences from Corollary \ref{transfercglat}.
-But they also fulfill a theorem of this form for elements, which can be expressed in the following way, since we notice that the bounded lattice of the filters of $T$ is a bounded sublattice of that of the filters of $S$, that, for each $e\in {\cal B}(S)$, the filter of $T$ generated by $e$ coincides to the filter of $S$ generated by $e$ and the co--annihilators in $T$ coincide to the co--annihilators in $S$:
+But they also fulfill a theorem of this form for elements, which can be expressed in the following way, since we notice that the bounded lattice of the filters of $T$ is a bounded sublattice of that of the filters of the underlying bounded lattice of $T$ and that, for each $e\in {\cal B}(T)$: